dollarlint configuration

 reason = "legacy fixture kept for compatibility"

-Ignore rules match validation issues by file glob, JSON Schema keyword, and property.
+Ignore rules match validation issues by file glob, JSON Schema keyword, schema source, and property.
 All configured fields must match; omitted fields act like wildcards.
 Ignored issues are still reported as ignored and do not make the run fail.

 Output preferences